sagemath/trac_to_gh/Issue 6484.md

    sage: f = sage.combinat.ranker.rank_from_list([...])
    }}}

-   f uses list.index, and is therefore O(n).
-This should be made O(1) with a hash table.
+   f uses `list.index`, and is therefore `O(n)`.
+This should be made `O(1)` with a hash table.

+Further potential improvement (for a later ticket?):

-- The rank / unrank objects produced by this library should be picklable.
+- make the rank / unrank objects produced by this library picklable.

-- ...?

-patch under construction on the sage-combinat patch server.

 Issue created by migration from https://trac.sagemath.org/ticket/6484